Engine for Weights, AI Compute & Serving

 Pull models you're allowed to use.

-EWACS pulls from a curated marketplace of open-source models whose licenses permit commercial use.
-When a model isn't in the catalog yet, the marketplace checks upstream, evaluates the license, and — if it passes the gate — ports it in and serves it.
-The license travels with the model, and a non-commercial license is a hard stop, not a footnote.
+We run a curated marketplace of open-source models whose licenses permit commercial use.
+We do the license homework so you don't have to: the license travels with every model, and a non-commercial license is a hard stop, not a footnote.
+You just sign in and pull — the app handles the rest.

 3. license gate → commercial use?